-Featuring one of his trademark giant eyes, the artist is well known for trying to put the public at the heart of his art.
+Featuring one of his trademark giant eyes.
+The artist is well known for trying to put the public at the heart of his art.
 His Free Art Friday’s for example caught the imagination by placing art in communities for people to find and enjoy.
-It’s an idea that’s been replicated a number of times and dependent on where you look it’s an idea that’s still going strong.
+It’s an idea that’s been replicated a number of times.
+Dependent on where you look it’s an idea that’s still going strong.

 Speaking about the piece on his Instagram.
 My Dog said, “As a painter fascinated by eyes I’ve spent many hours of my painting breaking down and refining it.
-In a moment of clarity (or madness) I came up with the idea of anamorphically separating each element and creating an interactive space that uses perspective to join the parts.”
+In a moment of clarity (or madness) I came up with the idea of anamorphically separating each element.
+Then creating an interactive space that uses perspective to join the parts.”

 Roy’s Peoples Art Fair runs from 1-4 November 2018.
 Featuring over 80 artists across 3 floors it’s free and can be found at the Oxo Tower Bargehouse Gallery.
 For more Inspiring City articles featuring the work of My Dog Sighs have a look at work from his latest trip to Cheltenham here.
 Also have a look at some older pieces from Brick Lane here.

 My Dog Sighs Installation at Roy’s People Art Fair

 For more articles featuring the work of My Dog Sighs have a look at the below: